pstat812/Wordle_React/README.md

 - Supports Dark Mode to enhance user experience
 - Implemented client-server architecture with Flask backend and React frontend
 - Comprehensive logging system for game analytics and debugging
-- New Host cheating wordle(Absurdle) game mode(Updated game logic)
+- New Host cheating wordle(Absurdle) game mode with adversarial gameplay
 - User authentication system with login/registration
+- Implemented session tracking with heartbeat mechanism to detect when players close browser tabs
+- Added protection against concurrent logins from the same user account
+- Real-time multiplayer functionality using WebSocket
+- Lobby system for multiplayer room management

 ### Development Notes
-- The current word list contains a small set of test words.
-A comprehensive word list will be added in a future update.
+- The current word list contains a small set of test words for testing purposes.
+A comprehensive word list can be easily added by updating the WORD_LIST in game_settings.py
-- A multiplayer mode option is implemented in the menu for future development
+- All console debugging statements have been removed from the client code for production readiness

 ### Planned Development
-- Multiplayer functionality for wordle game
 - Personal statistics and game history tracking dashboard
 - Enhanced user profile management